helium/docs/docs/governance/staking-with-realms.md

 positions cannot have more locked tokens transferred into them after the landrush period.
 Any veHNT transferred out of a landrush position will lose the 3x multiplier bonus.

 You must undelegate both positions before transferring a stake between positions (veHNT only).
 Once you've undelegated your stake, you can click on your locked position to delegate your stake to a new subDAO.

 <figure className="screensnippet-wrapper">
   <img
     src={useBaseUrl('/img/modular-governance/Split-Menu.jpg')}
-  style={{ maxHeight: 300, borderRadius: '40px', padding: '14px 16px 20px' }}
+  style={{ maxHeight: 300 }}
+  className="add-border-radius add-shadow add-shadow-margin"
       />
    <figcaption>Once your position is undelegated, click on the position to transfer it.</figcaption>
 </figure>